openbenches/openbenches.org/README.md

 Originally we were going to force people to sign in with Twitter / Facebook / GitHub.
 But that discourages use - so users are now pseudo-anonymous.
 Hence this weird structure!

 * `userID`
-* `provider` could be Twitter, GitHub, etc.
+* `provider` could be Twitter, GitHub, Facebook etc.
-* `providerID` user's name on the provider's service.
+* `providerID` user ID number on the provider's service.
 Anonymous users stores their IP address.
 * `name` their display name.
 Anonymous users stores the time they added a bench.

 #### Media